Patient education: Constipation in infants and children (Beyond the Basics)

 •Infants may arch their back, tighten their buttocks, and cry.

-•Toddlers may rock back and forth while stiffening their buttocks and legs, arch their back, stand on their tiptoes, and wriggle or fidget, or they may squat or get into other unusual positions.
+•Toddlers may rock back and forth while stiffening their buttocks and legs, arch their back, cross their legs, stand on their tiptoes, and wriggle or fidget, or they may squat or get into other unusual positions.

 •Children may hide in a corner or some other special place while doing this "dance."

 Although these movements may look like the child is trying to have a bowel movement, the child is actually trying NOT to have a bowel movement because they are frightened of the toilet or worried that having the bowel movement will be painful.

 WHY CONSTIPATION DEVELOPS

-Pain — A child may delay moving their bowels if they do not have a place where they feel comfortable having a bowel movement, or if they are busy and ignore the need to use the toilet.
-When the child does have a bowel movement, it can be painful and lead them to withhold (avoid going) in an effort to avoid more pain.
+Pain — When the child does have a bowel movement, it can be painful and lead them to withhold (avoid going) in an effort to avoid more pain.

 On occasion, a child may develop a tear in the anus (called an anal fissure) after passing a large or hard bowel movement.
 The pain from the tear can lead to withholding.
 Even infants can learn to withhold because of pain.
-(See "Patient information: Anal fissure (Beyond the Basics)".)
+(See "Patient education: Anal fissure (Beyond the Basics)".)

 Treatment is recommended if your child has hard or painful stools.
 Treating pain early can help prevent your child from withholding, which can lead to chronic constipation and leakage of bowel movements (figure 1).